strncat/strncat.github.io/_posts/2023-08-30-convex-hull.markdown

 <!------------------------------------------------------------------------------------>
 <h4><b>Picking the Next Vertex</b></h4>
 <p style="text-align:center;"><img src="{{ site.url }}/assets/geometry/convex-hull/step-3.png" width="65%" class="center"></p>
-Once we we're done with step 2 and have tested all the vertices, then we know we have arrived at the "most to the right vertex relative to $p$.
+Once we we're done with step 2 and have tested all the vertices, then we know we have arrived at the "most to the right" vertex relative to $p$.
 We then will (compare the figures step2 (final) and step 3):
 <ul>
 	<li>Add $q$ to the convex hull. </li>
 	<li>Set $p$ to $q$. </li>